ThinkRedstone/Campaign/gods.md

 He is also called the *God of Chains*, referencing the metaphorical chains that bind mortal societies.

-True Blade: Shortsword, whereabouts undecided, potentially in the hands of his champion.
+*True Blade*: Shortsword, whereabouts undecided, potentially in the hands of his champion.

-Appearance: A human of average height, with wide shoulders, short black hair, and brown eyes.
+*Appearance*: A human of average height, with wide shoulders, short black hair, and brown eyes.
 He looks to be in his late 20s.
 His chest and arms are covered with silver burn scars- he got them restraining Abbadon while casting the ritual to banish him to Avernus.

 [Theme](https://youtu.be/mPTCq3LiZSE)

+*Symbol*: A shield, with two chains forming an X on it

+*Colors*: TBD

 ### Edon Powers
 Edon has a spectral chain going from him to each of his close followers, one for each.